-The accounting profession continues to be one of the largest employers of graduates in Ireland, and in 2012 the Big Four accounting firms recruited the same number of graduates as before the start of the economic crisis in 2008.
-Indeed, Gradireland 2012 Graduate Salary & Recruitment Trends Survey shows that 48.4% of all graduate jobs created in 2011 were in the accountancy and financial management sector.
+The accounting profession continues to be one of the largest employers of graduates in Ireland, and in 2013 the Gradireland Graduate Salary & Recruitment Trends Survey shows that 30.5% of all graduate jobs created in were in the accountancy and financial management sector.

 One of the key advantages of a career in accountancy is the variety of opportunities available for employment in the traditional roles of financial reporting and budgeting to more ad hoc projects such as advising management on potential investments and expansions into new markets.
 Accountants are increasingly seen as business advisors rather than bookkeepers.